Richard Brooks: 1960–1985: Work post-MGM

 To recover professionally from the failure of Lord Jim, Brooks surprised Hollywood by choosing to adapt a minor western novel about a wealthy husband who hires mercenaries to rescue his kidnapped wife from Mexican bandits.
 Brooks worked quickly and within a year released The Professionals (1966), which became Columbia's biggest hit that year.
-The slick crowd-pleaser starred Burt Lancaster, Lee Marvin, Robert Ryan and Woody Strode as "the professionals" with Jack Palance as the bandit leader and Claudia Cardinale as the kidnapped wife.
+The film was made through Brooks and Al Horwits' new film production company, Pax Enterprises, Inc. The slick crowd-pleaser starred Burt Lancaster, Lee Marvin, Robert Ryan and Woody Strode as "the professionals" with Jack Palance as the bandit leader and Claudia Cardinale as the kidnapped wife.
 The film received Oscar nominations for Brooks' screenplay and direction, and for Conrad Hall's cinematography.
 It has been lauded as one of the most entertaining westerns ever filmed.

 Brooks landed the property of the decade when author Truman Capote selected him to adapt his best-selling book In Cold Blood.
 Once again rejecting the methodical pace that had slowed him with other productions, Brooks worked quickly to adapt the "nonfiction novel," as Capote called it.
 As a reporter, Brooks also conducted his own research into the murders of four members of a Kansas farm family and the lives of the two drifters responsible for the crime.
 Brooks rejected Columbia's suggestion that he hire stars to play the killers and instead cast two relative unknowns, Scott Wilson and Robert Blake.
 He resisted the studio on another point, shooting the film in black and white rather than color because he thought it was a more frightening medium.
 He used locations where the events occurred, including the house where the family had been killed.
-In Cold Blood had a documentary style and was considered among the films of the mid-1960s that ushered in a more mature Hollywood style.
+Again produced through Pax Enterprises, In Cold Blood had a documentary style and was considered among the films of the mid-1960s that ushered in a more mature Hollywood style.
 Brooks received double Oscar nominations; cinematographer Conrad Hall and composer Quincy Jones also were nominated.